Paolo97Gll/bachelor_thesis/README.md

 # bachelor_thesis

-_Machine learning techniques for CMB glitch detection in Planck/HFI data._
+_Machine learning techniques for CMB glitch detection in Planck/HFI data at 143 GHz._

 ## TODO and roadmap